ProgMiner/php-datagen/README.md

 The PHP-DataGen project is a utility - code generator of PHP classes with certain properties and is aimed at simplifying the work of PHP programmers.

+The article about this project is available on Russian language at https://habr.com/post/415861/.

 ## Install

 Via Composer